|Monthly Tech-Tip |

 A classic ceramic glaze (a water based slurry of feldspar, clay and silica powders) can can be applied to the surface of porous ceramic bisque (or even leather hard or dry ware) and it will dry durable enough to be able to handle the ware for further processing.
 However, in many applications (e.g. where the powder contains little plastic clay or high dry durability or surface adherence are needed), an organic binder must be employed.

 Binders are basically glue, they are designed to harden and strengthen bodies and glazes as they dry.
 Ceramic powders containing binders can exhibit remarkable surface adherence and durability on drying.
 Binders are especially important in glazes, bonding them to even dense bisque surfaces.
 Binders in enamels can even bond them to metal.
 The mechanism of a binder can be as simple as a glue that hardens and adheres particles to each other (and any surface they touch).
 Body binders make it possible to form powders that would not otherwise hold a shape (e.g. dust pressing is a common method for these).
 In fact, bodies having zero clay content (e.g. dental porcelain) can still be hardened using a binder.
 Glaze binders make it possible to use slurries with very low plastic clay content (either no clay or highly processed clay materials that have little binding power).
-Conversely, binders can be so effective that a clay that would normally shrink, crack and fall off can be multi-layered on the same surface (by the addition of CMC gum).
+Conversely, binders can be so effective that a high-clay engobe or slip that would normally shrink, crack and fall off can be multi-layered on the same bisque surface (by the addition of CMC gum).

 Binders come at a cost.
 They can be very expensive.
 They slow down drying.
 They make slurries messy and difficult to process and handle.
 Cleanup is much more difficult.
 They generate CO2 as they decompose during firing.
 In some industries, like tile, binders are avoided where possible, or carefully chosen and monitored (e.g. sodium silicate is used as a binder).
 As noted, binders are needed to adhere glazes to dense non-porous surfaces (e.g. already-vitrified bone china ware, metal).